Your 10 Step Guide to VTAC Course Applications

 Although applying for courses can be a stressful and confusing time, it doesn’t have to be!
 Once you’ve moved on to higher education, no one will ever ask about your VCE results, and your ATAR will not determine your future.

 If you are still struggling to make sense of the VTAC system, or want to find out whether you really need to worry about prerequisite studies, portfolios, or your ATAR, then you can always talk to a course advisor at AIT.
 Our helpful advisors will be happy to walk you through the differences between direct applications and VTAC applications.
-Most importantly, they will be able to talk to you about course options, so that you’re not just studying for the sake of studying, but setting yourself up for a creative career that you’ll love.
+Most importantly, they will be able to talk to you about course options, so that you’re not just studying for the sake of studying, but setting yourself up for a creative career that you’ll love at a college that values your creativity more than your ATAR.

 Imagine a creative college where you can pursue your dreams in 2D animation, 3D animation, film, game design, IT or mobile app development.